Belgrade Metro: 2020s

 On 8 November 2021, the city assembly adopted the plan for the metro.
 The city government praised the occasion and the project, while the opposition called it the "greatest theft in Belgrade's history" and a project drafted by the politicians, not by the experts, while urbanist Marin Krešić said that he is embarrassed in the name of the entire urbanist guild.
 The timetable set by the adopted papers is: November 2021, starting of the filling of the Makiš field with 1,400,000 m3 of earth; February 2022 – signing of the deal on the depot's construction; March 2022 – signing of the deal on construction of the access roads; July 2022 – signing of the deal on construction of the first line; May 2023 – starting of the construction of the access roads; November 2023 – beginning of the tunnel drilling.
 Preparatory works in Makiš began on 22 November 2021.
-Protesters gathered at the location, though not preventing workers.
-Despite calling this date a historic one in Belgrade's history, none of the state or city officials was present when works began.
+Protesters gathered at the location, though they did not prevent work from continuing.
+Despite referring to the event as a historic day in Belgrade's history, non state or city officials were present when works began.

+The Belgrade Metro's deadline was delayed to 2033 in January 2025 as Serbia reallocated its budget to EXPO 2027, to be hosted in Belgrade.
+A stadium in Surčin will be built for it.
+Construction of the Metro will proceed at a slower pace until then.